PLEASE JOIN US FOR A VERY SPECIAL PRESERVATION EVENT IN JERSEY CITY

 Robert Pulling & Colleen McNulty for the beautiful restoration of 187 Sherman Avenue, a turn-of-the-century wood-framed Victorian rowhouse in Jersey City Heights.

 Building and Land Technology (BLT) for the restoration of The Paramount at The Beacon, the former Murdoch Hall nurses' residence of the old Jersey City Medical Center.
 The art deco lobby is one of the finest interior spaces in the city and has been returned to its former glory.
 Also recognizing: DMR Architects & EDI Architects, Architect of Record.
-Zakalak Restoration, Historic Restoration Contractor.
+Zakalak Restoration Arts, Historic Restoration Contractor.
 Zakalak Associates, Historic Preservation Consultant.
 Dinallo Construction Corp., General Contractor.
 Weidlinger Associates, Structural Engineers.

 Hopkins Group LLC for the adaptive reuse of Kennedy Lofts, 100 Newkirk Street, the 1965 former John F. Kennedy Office Building by architects/engineers Comparetto and Kenny.
 This is the first residential conversion of its kind in Journal Square in many years, and saves a fine example of often under-appreciated mid-century commercial modernism.
 Also recognizing: John Saracco Architect, Architect of Record.
 Angelo Beskaly Construction, General Contractor.